niess/mulder/docs/source/interface.rst

    .. method:: __new__(model=None, /,  *, date=None)

-      Create a new snapshot of the geomagnetic field.
+      Creates a new snapshot of the geomagnetic field.

       If provided, the *model* argument should point to a :bash:`*.COF` file containing the geomagnetic model coefficients.